kgunasek-projects/Statistica-PMML/README.md

-# Statistica PMML
+# PMML Files for TIBCO Statistica

-Example Statistica analytic models as Predictive Model Markup Language (PMML) version 4.2
+Example analytic models as Predictive Model Markup Language (PMML) version 4.2 for use with TIBCO Statistica®.

 ## File Descriptions<a name="files"></a>